bellangerq/blog-in-5-minutes/README.md

 # Sentences 💬

-This is a simple web application to display short stories.
+This is a simple web application I made to display short stories.

 ## Tools

-The website is built with [Nuxt.js](https://nuxtjs.org) and the content is pulled from [Contentful](https://contentful.com).
+It's built with [Nuxt.js](https://nuxtjs.org) and the content is pulled from [Contentful](https://contentful.com).
 It is deployed online as a static website thanks to [Surge.sh](https://surge.sh).

+The idea of this is to create a website with a fully customizable content without using a traditional CMS.
+And also to force me to write sometimes...

 ## Development